CEDU

-CEDU Educational Services, Inc., known simply as CEDU (pronounced see-doo), was a company founded in 1967 in Palm Springs, California by Mel Wasserman and associated with the birth of the troubled teen industry.
-The company owned and operated several therapeutic boarding schools licensed as group homes, wilderness therapy programs, and behavior modification programs in California and Idaho.
-The company's schools have faced numerous allegations of abuse.
-CEDU was purchased by Brown Schools Inc. of Texas, in 1998.
-In 2005, Brown Schools Inc filed for bankruptcy, amid lawsuits and state regulatory crackdowns.
+CEDU Educational Services, Inc., commonly known as CEDU (pronounced "see-doo") was an education provider founded in 1967 in Palm Springs, California by Mel Wasserman.

 Origins

 CEDU originates from Synanon, a new religious movement within the Human Potential Movement.
 Founded in Santa Monica, California in 1958 by Charles E. Dederich.
 Mel Wasserman, founder of CEDU, was a former Synanon member.
 According to Maia Szalavitz, author of Help at Any Cost: How the Troubled-Teen Industry Cons Parents and Hurts Kids, "Synanon sold itself as a cure for hardcore heroin addicts who could help each other by 'breaking' new initiates with isolation, humiliation, hard labor, and sleep deprivation."

 The troubled teen industry has continued to be associated with Synanon and CEDU spin-offs.
 Former students have made the assertion that CEDU is an acronym for Charles E. Dederich University, while CEDU marketing materials claim that it stands for "See Yourself As You Are and Do Something About It".